SuperMat: Construction of a linked annotated dataset from superconductors-related publications: Introduction

 Research on superconducting materials has been growing rapidly towards both fundamental science as well as practical applications.
 Superconductors display many intriguing phenomena including zero-resistivity, the ability to host a high magnetic field, quantisation of the magnetic flux, and vortex pinning.
 Current applications of superconductors include medical instruments, high-speed trains, quantum computers, and the Linear Hadron Collider (LHC)~\cite{PhilippeBook, Kizu2010ConstructionOT, Cardani2017NewAO}.
-However, discovering a new superconductor is a challenging task, as only 3\% of candidate materials were found to be superconductors~\cite{Konno2018DeepLO}.
+However, discovering a new superconductor is a challenging task~\cite{PhysRevB.103.014509}.
+For example, in a previous work~\cite{doi:10.1088/1468-6996/16/3/033503} out of $\sim$1000 studied materials, only 3\% were found to be superconducting.
 The National Institute for Materials Science (NIMS) in Japan has been manually constructing databases to support material research, and SuperCon (\url{http://supercon.nims.go.jp}) is a manually curated data source for the superconductor domain.
 These databases would help researchers design new superconducting materials with a higher superconducting critical temperature (\textit{T\textsubscript{c}}) (ideally up to room temperature)~\cite{Hamlin2019SuperconductivityNR,stanev2017machine}.
 However, the current resources are very limited and not dynamic enough to incorporate the information from new publications in a timely manner.
 In this paper, we present SuperMat (Superconductors Materials), an annotated linked corpus for superconducting material information.
 This dataset contains 142 documents with 16052 (7166 unique) entities, and 1398 links that can serve as an infrastructural data for TDM processes in the domain of superconducting materials.
-SuperMat is different from SC-CoMIcs based on the following reasons: (a) it provides full papers instead of abstracts which contain more detailed information about the research on superconducting materials, and (b) it contains linked entities.
 We also describe the construction guidelines for SuperMat, in the hope of supporting researchers to systematically create annotated data.
 Furthermore, the unique feature of links between entities in SuperMat will allow the development of more precise methodologies to associate a particular material with its properties.